Welsh language: Morphology

 Welsh morphology has much in common with that of the other modern Insular Celtic languages, such as the use of initial consonant mutations and of so-called "conjugated prepositions" (prepositions that fuse with the personal pronouns that are their object).
 Welsh nouns belong to one of two grammatical genders, masculine and feminine, but they are not inflected for case.
 Welsh has a variety of different endings and other methods to indicate the plural, and two endings to indicate the singular (technically the singulative) of some nouns.
 In spoken Welsh, verbal features are indicated primarily by the use of auxiliary verbs rather than by the inflection of the main verb.
 In literary Welsh, on the other hand, inflection of the main verb is usual.

 Syntax

 The canonical word order in Welsh is verb–subject–object (VSO).

 Colloquial Welsh inclines very strongly towards the use of auxiliaries with its verbs, as in English.
 The present tense is constructed with bod ('to be') as an auxiliary verb, with the main verb appearing as a verbnoun (used in a way loosely equivalent to an infinitive) after the particle yn:

-Mae Siân yn mynd i Lanelli.
+Mae Siân yn mynd i Llanelli.